pytorch/nestedtensor/README.md

+# The nestedtensor package

-PLEASE NOTE, NESTEDTENSOR IS UNDER ACTIVE DEVELOPMENT AND EVERYTHING HERE IS SUBJECT TO CHANGE.
+NOTE: PLEASE NOTE, NESTEDTENSOR IS UNDER ACTIVE DEVELOPMENT AND EVERYTHING HERE IS SUBJECT TO CHANGE.

-# Motivation
+## Motivation

 We often want to manipulate collections of Tensors of different shapes.
 For example, paragraphs of text, images of different sizes or audio files of different lengths.
 We don't have a first class generalization that eases the concurrent manipulation of collections of this type of data.
 We further often want to batch arbitrary data and operations for efficiency, which then leads us to write awkward workarounds such as padding.